DrewNaylor/UXL-Launcher/README.md

 These links will be modified to show a friendly title, but I want them to be posted right now and I don't remember Markdown links right now.

-Please note that in addition to Microsoft .Net version 4.5.1, Microsoft Build Tools 2015 is required for compiling this software if Visual Studio 2015 is not installed on your computer.
-You can grab a copy of MS Build Tools 2015 here: https://www.microsoft.com/en-us/download/details.aspx?id=48159
+Please note that in addition to [Microsoft .Net Framework version 4.6.1 (web installer)](https://www.microsoft.com/en-us/download/details.aspx?id=49981), [Microsoft Build Tools 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48159) is required for compiling this software if Visual Studio 2015 is not installed on your computer.